Lynching of Claude Neal: Jailing of Claude Neal

 Before the coroner's jury had charged Neal and before much evidence had been found, lynch mobs began forming and searching for Neal.
 Newspapers contributed to agitation by running stories about him as a suspect a day after the crime was discovered.
 Due to lynch mobs trying to find and capture Neal, the sheriff moved him multiple times to different jails: from the Bay County Jail in Panama City, to Camp Walton, then to Pensacola on the morning of October 20.
 In Pensacola, Sheriff Herbert E. Gandy did not want to keep him in the Escambia County, Florida jail because it was not believed to be sturdy enough to withstand an attack.
 A lynch mob had already recently attempted to raid the jail for Neal.
 Neal was moved briefly to Fort Barrancas at the Pensacola Naval Air Station, before finally being moved to the Escambia County, Alabama jail in Brewton, Alabama.
 In order to keep Neal's location a secret, he was booked on charges of vagrancy under the alias of John Smith.

 On Monday October 22, after being interrogated by Sheriff Gandy on October 20 and 21, Neal confessed that he and another black man named Herbert Smith had raped and murdered Lola Cannady.
 He had no defense counsel.
 He later made another confession and said that he had acted alone.
-Given what is known about conditions at the time, it is likely that he was physically abused to coerce a confession.